will-s-hart/covid-boosters/README.md

 # covid-boosters
-Python code accompanying the manuscript "Effects of individual variation and seasonal vaccination on disease risks by Hart *et al.*"
+Python code accompanying the manuscript "Effects of individual variation and seasonal vaccination on disease risks" by Hart *et al*.

 To reproduce the figures, we recommend using `conda` to create a virtual environment named 'covidboosters' with the required dependencies specified in `environment.yml`: